Olya Polyakova: Career

 In addition to “Superblonde”, she is often called “Ukrainian Lady Gaga”, “kokoshnik on legs” (she is 1.8 meters tall), and the “longest legs of the country” of Ukraine (her legs are 1.27 meters long).

 She is friends with Volodymyr Zelensky.

 When asked "Superblondes are born or become?"
 Olya Polyakova replied, "This is a state of mind and, of course, a diagnosis from which every smart woman wants to recover.
 And I'm recovering quietly."

 Polyakova continued touring Ukraine despite an ongoing Russian invasion of Ukraine.
 For instance she gave a concert in metro station Vokzalna in Dnipro on 27 January 2023.

+After February 24, 2022, the celebrity participated in the GIDNA project from Future for Ukraine Charity Foundation.

+In 2023, Olya collaborated with Swedish band Army of Lovers on the song "Love is Blue".